Luadih/UNITE-light/COLOR CODING.md

 ## These are used inside Xpressos to explain better how everything works

+### FORMATTING

+    - If the Xpresso operator name is surrounded by brackets "{}" is to represent they are constants.

 ### GLOBAL COLOR CODES

     - WHITE : #E6E6E6